 How to use a global variable to control print quantity across labels with Batch Maker Follow

-I need to print two labels to two different printers.
-Both have serialization which need to be synchronized by always printing out the same amount for both labels each time.
-How can I control the print quantity to keep the serialized counters the same and reduce the possibility of user error?
+You would like to print two labels to two different printers.
+Both documents have serialization which need to be synchronized by always printing out the same amount for both labels each time.
+How can you control the print quantity to keep the serialized counters the same and reduce the possibility of user error?

 You will need at least BarTender 2016 Automation edition to do this

 Let's start with Label1 which sets up the form that controls the print quantity.
-For this example, you'll need a Global Data Field that controls the print quantity (I've called it testQuantity).
+For this example, you'll need a Global Data Field that controls the print quantity (we've called it testQuantity).

 1. Set up the label with the desired serialization as well as with the desired printer.